muhamuttaqien/AI-Lab/README.md

 # AI-lab
 📦 Absolutely comfort lab for me to work around with my own AI pieces of stuff and see a lot of surprises indistinguishable from magic.
-The major exploration topics includes:
+The major exploration topics include:

 1. Machine Learning
 2. Deep Learning (e.g. visual, sequence and reinforcement learning)